You are here

 The second year creativity and commercial insight meet.
 In the first semester the sustainability issue runs through the entire curriculum.
 The focus is on technology and experiment within the theme of jeans.
 Furthermore, you design a mini-collection, organize a show, make a technique book and a research book describing your research.
 In the following semester the accent is on textiles, illustration and innovation.
 You develop a personal ‘signature style’ for the various markets, do research into brands, and develop a collection book.

 The third and fourth year are all about the further development of your own talents and aptitudes.
-You choose a work placement, a specialisation and a minor.
+You choose an internship, a specialisation and a minor.
 Your choices will depend on the professional perspectives you have in mind: these might include becoming an Independent Designer (designing for your own fashion brand), a Designer for the industry (developing for a brand or a company), or a Fashion Forecaster (predicting future trends in the fashion industry).

 The final semester is devoted to your graduation project, in which you develop a catwalk collection or draw up a trend forecast and write a thesis about it.